Gimnasio Campestre: Expansion

+Merger

+In February 2026, Gimnasio Campestre announced plans to merge with the all-girls Marymount Bogotá to establish a new coeducational school named Gimnasio Marymount Campestre.
+The phased merger was scheduled to begin in August 2026, leading to full consolidation as a single institution by August 2029.
+Juan Antonio Casas Pardo, former principal of Gimnasio Campestre, was appointed general director of the new institution.
+In September 2026, the institution was renamed Gimnasio Campestre Marymount, accompanied by the unveiling of its new uniforms and visual identity.

 Accomplishments

 The Gimnasio Campestre has a long tradition in Bogotá's history, where many graduates have become influential figures both at the local and at the national level.
 The school recently obtained an international certification by the Bureau Veritas for adhering to international teaching standards.

 Among the extracurricular activities promoted by the school are a citywide known military band, a Boy Scout troop, a student-run radio station, and a media room broadcasting school events in closed-circuit television, as well as prominent intramural and extramural sports teams.

 Two traditional yearly events include the "Copa Tradición" and the "Batuta de Plata", the former a soccer match with the arch-rival team of the Gimnasio Moderno, the latter a marching band competition with prominent local school bands.

-Gimnasio Moderno and Gimnasio Campestre have enjoyed for decades a healthy competition in sports and other events, and both schools continue to share a tradition of high ethical standards and scholarly comradeship.
+Gimnasio Moderno and Gimnasio Campestre have enjoyed for decades a healthy competition in sports and other events, and both schools continue to share a tradition of ethical standards and scholarly comradeship.

 After the successful reforms in which Mr. Londoño and Mr. Bernal committed, Juan Antonio Casas Pardo, son of Alfonso Casas, was appointed to continue with the school's legacy.